pandasoli/bambloo/README.md

 ## Installing the Extension 🫐

+The extension is already available on Firefox add-ons store, you can find here: [firefox/addon/bambloo](https://addons.mozilla.org/en-US/firefox/addon/bambloo)

 While the extension is not available on the Chrome Store you can install it manually.

+---

 In the [Releases tab](https://github.com/pandasoli/bambloo/releases) you'll find the versions with their changelog and files.
 Under the `Assets` drop-down are the files, you can choose whether you prefer